 Reg Park lived through an era where bodybuilders trained like strength athletes – which meant low reps and bloody heavy weights.

-His philosophy – which we firmly adhere to here at GymTalk – was that if you wanted to get big, you needed to get strong, a notion which has been lost in the deluge of chemicals which define the physiques of modern champions, such as Phil Heath and Ronnie Colman.
+His philosophy – which we firmly adhere to here at GymTalk – was that if you wanted to get big, you needed to get strong, a notion which has been lost in the deluge of chemicals which define the physiques of some modern champions.

 “I believe that from a bodybuilding point of view only physiques which have been developed by strength principles will bear the true characteristics of a champion physique, these characteristics in my opinion being maximum muscular size with definition and strength in proportion to one’s size.”

 He was, for example, the first bodybuilder – and the second person ever – to bench press 500lbs.

 Park’ strength was, in part, fueled by the now famous 5×5 training programme, of which he was a pioneer.

 His workout was designed not to tax endurance, as the first two sets were warm-up sets at around 50% and 70%, and the rest between the last three sets ranged from three to five minutes in order to ensure full recovery.

 He trained like a pneumatic erection, bulldozing his way through high volume workouts which often lasted up to two to three hours at a time.

 If you’re interested in replicating Reg Park’s workout, you can find more details about his 5×5 programme here.